gke-labs/workload-class/README.md

 This project is not eligible for the Google Open Source Software Vulnerability Rewards Program.

 ## Description
 The Workload Class Controller manages the lifecycle of disruption policies, ensuring they adhere to organizational guardrails.
-It also detects and warns if multiple WorkloadClasses in the same namespace share the same PodSelector.

 A Validating Admission Webhook intercepts eviction requests for pods and enforces temporal constraints (allowed windows) and pod lifecycle protection (minimum run duration).
+The webhook resolves the applicable `WorkloadClass` for a pod using the following order of precedence:
+1. **Namespace-level default**: If a default `WorkloadClass` is labeled on the pod's namespace (`workloads.gke.io/default-class`), it is chosen immediately, overriding any other potential matches.
+2. **Pod label selectors**: If no namespace default is defined, the webhook selects the `WorkloadClass` in the pod's namespace that has the highest specificity (matching label selectors) against the pod.
+If multiple `WorkloadClasses` have the same specificity, the oldest `WorkloadClass` takes precedence.

 ## Example Usage